 Types of Protein Supplements

-There are several types of protein supplements available:
+There are several types of protein supplements available, each suitable for different dietary needs and preferences:

-- Rice Protein: Often combined with pea protein to form a complete amino acid profile.
+- Rice Protein: Often combined with pea protein to create a complete amino acid profile.

-- Hemp Protein: Contains essential fatty acids and is also plant-based, making it great for those with soy or dairy allergies.
+- Hemp Protein: Contains essential fatty acids and is ideal for seniors with soy or dairy allergies.

 Consider Digestibility and Absorption